 - Guest Lounge

 The 2 Standard Suites sit in the main lodge.
 Don’t be misled by the name - they’re lovely.
-Both have kingsize beds (or twins on request), private decks with pretty views, vast freestanding baths overlooking the trees, walk-in rain showers, and more storage space than you’ll ever need.
-The Honeymoon Suites come on an even larger scale and are worth the splurge, with teak four-poster beds, soaring ceilings, sofas, and indoor and outdoor showers.
-One is set in the main lodge; the other - our favourite - sits in a separate cabin a short walk away, in a spectacular forest setting that offers maximum romance and privacy.
+Both have kingsize beds (1 can be set up as a twin), private decks with pretty views, vast freestanding baths overlooking the trees, walk-in rain showers, and more storage space than you’ll ever need.
+The 3 Honeymoon Suites come on an even larger scale and are worth the splurge, with teak four-poster beds, soaring ceilings, sofas, and indoor and outdoor showers.
+One is set in the main lodge; the other 2 - our favourites - sit in separate cabins a short walk away, in a spectacular forest setting that offers maximum romance and privacy.

-Since our visit, the Luxury Suites have joined the Tamodi ensemble.
+Since our visit, the Honeymoon Suites with Plunge Pool have joined the Tamodi ensemble.
 These indulgent spaces come with private plunge pools, and magnificent countryside views.
 They are nestled in a new building, which centres around a communal lounge and alfresco seating area.

 - Safe box